juxor/afaq/markdown/biblio.md

 Zerzan, John, **Elements of Refusal**, Left Bank Books, Seattle, 1988.

-**On the Transition: Postscript to Future Primitive**, available at: <http://www.insurgentdesire.org.uk/fp.htm>

 Zinn, Howard, **A People's History of the United States**, 2nd Edition, Longman, Essex, 1996.